wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/transform-business-process/includes/3-new-data-model.md

 -   Total

-This would work, but we would repeat the same information like the traveler name and email and the trip details.
-Instead, we could focus on making the information that stays constant the focus of the line like the below:
+This approach would work; however, you would be repeating the same information, such as the traveler name, email address, and the trip details.
+Instead, you could make the information that stays constant into the focus of the line, as follows:

 **Table Name:** Expense Report